faanross/faanross.github.io/content/posts/post-1.md

 In this course we'll learn how to threat hunt both classical and reflective DLL-injected C2 implants.
 We'll do so from 3 approaches: memory forensics, log analysis + UEBA, and traffic analysis.
 The entire course is practically-oriented, meaning that we'll learn by doing.
 I'll sprinkle in a tiny bit of theory just so we are on the same page re: C2 frameworks and DLL-injection attacks; and in case you wanted to dig in deeper I provide extensive references throughout this document.

+In case you're new and a little trepidated...
+I'm literally going to hold your hand from point A to Z so even if you are a beginner and most of this seems foreign **fret not**!
+WRITE SOMETHING and add a GIF

-So here's a brief overview of what we'll be getting upto...
+Here's a brief overview of what we'll be getting upto...
 - In PART 1 we're going to set up the virtualized environment,
 - we'll create a windows 10 VM which will server as our victim,
 - we'll also set up a kali linux box which will be our attacker,